joe801/calculator/README.md

 I want to work on making my codes shorter.

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 I learnt the new stuff I know working on this project from Gooogle.
-AS the saying goes; "as a developer, Google is your best friend".
+AS the saying goes; "as a developer, Google is your best friend" 😉.

 ## Author